kaievns/the-log/posts/lead/drafts/performance-vs-behaviour.md

 is still a rather simplified model, but you can expand from there to your own situation.

-Let's say we have a super simple developer career ladder that looks like so:
+Let's say we have a very simple developer career ladder that looks like so:

 - `junior developer` - corresponds to the **dependant**
 - `senior engineer` - corresponds to the **independent**